amatsuda/rfd/README.md

 # rfd (Ruby on Files & Directories)

-rfd is a terminal-based filesystem explorer, inpsired by the legendary freesoft MS-DOS filer, "FD".
+rfd is a terminal-based filesystem explorer, inspired by the legendary freesoft MS-DOS filer, "FD".

 ## Installation